alessandropec/ML_breast_cancer/README.md

                         show this help message and exit

   --data_dir REQUIRED
-                        The path of .txt containing the dataset
+                        The path of the file containing the dataset

   --run_analysis DEFAULT: [all]
                         The analysis to run:[no]: skip the analysis [ext]: